The Codex

 1) Signaling

 Buyers cannot fully observe future quality before hiring, so they infer from signals: offer clarity, proof, process, references, and how safely you define the work.
+A vague expert looks risky.
+A specific specialist with a clear process looks easier to buy.

 Use Client signaling and screening and the Discovery Call Agenda.